-At present, very few regRNAs are described in public genomic databases, as they are often expressed at low levels and their importance was not fully understood.
+At present, very few regRNAs are described in public genomic databases as they are often expressed at low levels and their importance was not fully understood.
 Our RAP Platform utilizes next-generation sequencing technologies and custom sequence analyses to map the active regulatory elements controlling every expressed gene.
 These data empower our proprietary machine learning algorithm, known as EPIC, to identify the specific control elements that regulate any gene of interest in the most specific manner, including elements that may restrict gene expression to a particular cell type.
 This enables us to identify the exact sites of regRNA synthesis and ultimately map the complete sequence of every candidate regRNA to target for therapeutic gene control.
 To date, we have mapped multiple cell types in as little as three months, comprising a number of potentially addressable diseases in the liver, CNS, heart, skeletal muscle and immune system.
 Our in-house development and application of this technology has enabled us to identify tens of thousands of enhancer and promoter regRNA sequences and their key biological properties, resulting in what we believe to be the most robust regRNA dataset available.

 We combine our RAP Platform with ASO chemistry that has been utilized and validated in U.S. Food and Drug Administration, or FDA,-approved products to develop programmable RNA Actuators that are designed to precisely upregulate gene expression at the transcriptional level.
 Once a target gene is nominated, our RAP Platform rapidly identifies the controlling regRNA sequence, and we perform ASO screens to identify regions where ASO binding results in optimal upregulation of that target gene.
 Further rational design is applied to the ASOs identified in the screen.
-Our proprietary technology enables us to design RNA Actuators that optimize for specificity by avoiding binding to regRNAs that act on more than one gene and any other similar sequences found elsewhere in the transcriptome.
+Our proprietary technology enables us to design RNA Actuators that optimize for specificity and safety by avoiding binding to regRNAs that act on more than one gene and any other similar sequences found elsewhere in the transcriptome.
 As a result, our sequence-specific approach enables us to precisely target regRNA transcripts to increase gene expression.
 Our approach is designed to enable the efficient and systematic creation of RNA Actuators to target regRNAs of interest.
 Building upon the power of this technology, our RNA Actuators can be programmed to engage regRNA targets, producing tunable increases in protein expression.
-While other ASOs have received regulatory approval, no regulatory authorities to date have approved ASOs that are directed towards regRNAs and, as a result, there is uncertainty as to the safety and efficacy profile of our product candidates compared to currently approved ASOs.

 The key steps involved in our platform are illustrated below: